-Jack Royer is an Emmy-nominated journalist who serves as weeknight evening co-anchor at CBS 42 News at 5, 6, and 10.
+Jack Royer is a Birmingham native and the co-anchor of the CBS 42 News at 4, 5, 6, and 10 p.m. every weeknight.

-Jack grew up in the news business just a few doors down at WVTM, learning from his father, a veteran news anchor in Birmingham.
-With more than a decade of exposure to the news business, Jack’s experience has kindled his passion for telling honest and fair stories that impact the people of Alabama.
+Jack grew up in a newsroom and in a news family.
+He often tagged along with his dad to work, just a few doors down at WVTM.
+His father, Mike, is a veteran news anchor in Birmingham.
 Jack began his professional broadcasting career broadcasting live high school football for 97.7 The Peach WHPH, and was awarded the Judges Award of Merit from the Alabama Broadcaster’s Association for Best Small Market Sportscaster in 2012.

 As Birmingham native, Jack serves numerous local charities and non-profits by emceeing fundraising events and promoting their work.

 Watch Jack weeknights at 4, 5, 6, and 10 on CBS 42 News.